nghianghesi/AsyncCaching/README.md

 - DemoApp, this is aync code using AsyncMemManager, even with -Xmx64m, 10K tasks can bequeued and run properly.

 # Problems need to be solved
-  + Colisions in MemManager when multiple thread access, persisting to mem, reload objects.
+  + Colisions in MemManager when multiple threads access, remove, persisting to mem, reload ... objects.
+  + Colisions in AsyncCache when multiple requests access, remove, persisting to file, reload ... data.
   + Efficient design to optimize accessing performance, so that lest affect to the AyncApp.

 # Detail Design (Comming)